 Summary

 In the kingdom of Sicilia, King Leontes is being visited by his childhood friend, King Polixenes of Bohemia.
-One of Leontes's lords, Camillo, discusses the striking differences between the two kingdoms with a Bohemian nobleman, Archidamus.
-The conversation then turns to the great and enduring friendship between the two kings, and the beauty and promise of Leontes's young son, Mamillius.
+One of Leontes’s lords, Camillo, discusses the striking differences between the two kingdoms with a Bohemian nobleman, Archidamus.
+The conversation then turns to the great and enduring friendship between the two kings, and the beauty and promise of the Sicilian prince, Mamillius.

-Camillo promises to obey, but his conscience is greatly troubled, and when Leontes has gone and Polixenes reappears, the Bohemian king realizes that something is amiss.
-Saying that Leontes just gave him a peculiar and threatening look, he demands to know what is going on, and Camillo, after a moment of anguish, tells him of the Sicilian king's suspicions and desire to have him poisoned.
-He begs protection of Polixenes, who accepts him as a servant, and they decide to flee the country immediately by sneaking out of the castle and taking ship for Bohemia.
-Camillo promises to use his authority in Sicilia to help their escape, and the two men slip away together.
+Camillo promises to obey, but his conscience is greatly troubled.
+When Leontes has gone and Polixenes reappears, the Bohemian king realizes that something is amiss.
+Saying that Leontes just gave him a peculiar and threatening look, he demands to know what is going on.
+Camillo, after a moment of anguish, tells him of the Sicilian king’s suspicions and desire to have him poisoned.
+He begs for the protection of Polixenes, who accepts him as a servant, and they decide to flee the country immediately by sneaking out of the castle and taking ship for Bohemia.
+Camillo promises to use his authority in Sicilia to ensure their escape, and the two men slip away together.

 Read a translation of Act 1: Scenes 1 & 2.